Up to 60% off sofas & mattresses — limited‑time deals.

 • Couples who want better edge confidence

-• Back/stomach sleepers who dislike sink
+• Back and stomach sleepers who dislike sink

 • Where it falls short

-• Slightly more movement transfer than the foams
+• More movement transfer than the foams

-• Cooling felt “fine,” not distinctly cool
+• Cooling felt fine, not distinctly cool

 Pros & Cons